Barton Grindrod: Marriage

 In 1881 Barton married Margaret Drysdale (Duncan) Lawrance (1837-1910) in St James Westminster.
 She was from Aberdeen, Scotland, the daughter of Helen Drysdale Douglass (1815-1890) and advocate John Duncan (1801-1874).
 In 1870 Margaret married East India Company surgeon-major, Edward Alexander Lawrance, M.R.C.S.(1836–1873), a widower with one child.
 He died in Sri Lanka in 1873 aged 37 and was interred in Colombo Galle Face Burial Ground.

 Bankruptcy

 Barton Grindrod was also in partnership with other merchants and these included Charles Durham, Vernon Cochrane and William Hector.
 They traded in Manchester and London under the firm of Durham and Company, at Rio de Janeiro under the firm of Charles Durham and Company, and at Colombo under the firm of Durham, Grindrod, and Company.
-In 1880 the businesses were unable to meets their financial commitments.
+In 1880 the businesses were unable to meet their financial commitments.
 The partners attempted to reach an agreement with their creditors, offering ten shillings in the pound.
 One creditor (the Merchant Banking Company) believed that the offer should be twelve shilling and six pence in the pound.
 The case went to court and eventually to appeal.
 Barton and his partners were declared bankrupt.